 Take a look at these 9 Essential Basil Growing Tips to have a lush and productive basil plant in your herb garden!

 Basil is one of the most commonly grown herbs.
-It prefers warm temperature, above 50 F (10 C) and is not a frost tolerant plant.
+It prefers warm temperature, above 50 F (10 C), and doesn’t tolerate frost.

 1. For growing a basil plant, choose a sunny spot.
-This herb prefers full sunlight but easily tolerate light shade as well.
+This herb prefers full sunlight but easily tolerates partial shade as well.
 If you live in a warm subtropical or tropical climate (Zone 9 and above), provide afternoon shade to the plant.

 2. Growing basil in containers is super easy.
 You can keep this herb in a small-sized container.
 To grow, choose a 6-8 inches pot with sufficient drainage holes.
 In subtropical climates, use little larger containers.

 3. Use soil that is well-drained but has a capacity to retain some moisture.
 If the potting soil you’re using doesn’t have fertilizer, mix organic fertilizer in it.
 But remember, soil that is too rich in organic content may promote foliage growth but affect the oil content and aroma of the leaves.

 4. The soil must not be acidic.
 Slightly acidic to neutral soil with the pH level in the range of 5.5 to 7.5 is favorable.